thyngster/universalanalytics/README.md

             crossForms(['midomain1.com', 'midomain2.eu']);
         });

-Any form that its action if set to any of the domains passed to the funcion will be decorated with the cookies values.
+Any form that its action if set to any of the domains passed to the function will be decorated with the cookies values.